elliottim/elliottim.github.io/README.md

 ![logo](images/logo.png)

 ### Introduction
-This website will cover the basics of The Binding of Isaac Repentance, as well as how to install mods.
-Content warning: The Binding of Isaac Rebirth is rated M by the ESRB for violence, blood and gore, and crude humor.
+This website will cover the basics of The Binding of Isaac: Repentance, as well as how to install mods.
+Content warning: The Binding of Isaac: Rebirth is rated M by the ESRB for violence, blood and gore, and crude humor.

-## What is The Binding of Isaac Rebirth Repentance?
+## What is The Binding of Isaac: Repentance?

-The Binding of Isaac Repentance is the latest expansion for The Binding of Isaac Rebirth, a top-down action rogue-like shooter that follows the main character Isaac's bizarre and disturbing adventure down his toychest.
+The Binding of Isaac: Repentance is the latest expansion for The Binding of Isaac: Rebirth, a top-down action rogue-like shooter that follows the main character Isaac's bizarre and disturbing adventure down his toychest.
 Most of the information on this website will show images and data from the Repentance expansion, however most information will still be releveant to the base-game and its other expansions.
 The version used is the Steam version of the game for PC and Mac, [available here](https://store.steampowered.com/app/250900/The_Binding_of_Isaac_Rebirth/).

 ### Getting Started